 Surveys can be a great, inexpensive way to test a design direction.
 When researching the best creative route for Altis, for example, my team created four style tiles and we run a survey that involved a small, selected pool of ‘ideal’ users that told us which approach resonated the most with them, and why.

-Interactive Prototypes are one of the tools we use to share and validate ideas for our product features.
-Part of my job included creating and maintaining a UI kit that would allow us to quickly and easily mock-up any feature.
+Part of my job included creating and maintaining a UI kit in Sketch that would allow us to quickly and easily mock-up any feature.
 I would normally work in autonomy and regularly present prototypes to the rest of the team to gather their feedback and, whenever possible, I’d do the same with our clients.
+Below you can see how the sketched experience above ended up looking like.

-I facilitated many remote workshops (e.g.: Lean UX Canvas) using tools like Zoom and Miro, to come up with our own Product Design Principles.
-It’s been a great experience to formulate our internal ‘rules’ so that we can all align and commit to building great, ethical products!
+To enable communication between different departments and get to take important decisions, I facilitated many remote workshops (e.g.: Lean UX Canvas) using tools like Zoom and Miro.
+This was useful to collectively discover our own Product Design Principles: our internal set of ‘rules’ to align and commit to building great, ethical products!

 We launched the new brand and a new, refined product on schedule in May ‘19.
 Our existing clients and prospects are currently responding positively as Altis keeps being shaped around their workflows.
 The real challenge this project represented for me was executing an important shift from agency to product company mentality that was uncharted territory for Human Made – and I got the chance to play an important role as Product Designer and Best Practices advocate when Product, Sales and Marketing struggled to cooperate.